programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 To be honest, sometimes the author is not very happy with the current practice of Open Data.
 There is a strong tendency that normal websites are prepared for ordinary users and APIs are for developers.
 He thinks this is not very FAIR.

 It is understandable that machine-to-machine communication should be developed by developers who have skills.
 Surely, you need some technical skills to use APIs and it is a big hurdle for normal users.
 However, **the vast majority of the consumers of the data APIs provide is the normal users** who often do not have any programming skills.
 In addition, APIs and websites often do not offer the same service and/or data.
 For example, we can not easily mix the data from different websites in a customised/personalised way.
-This is proven in my [James Cook Dynamic Journal (JCDJ) project](https://jcdj.acdh-dev.oeaw.ac.at/about.php).
+This is proven in his [James Cook Dynamic Journal (JCDJ) project](https://jcdj.acdh-dev.oeaw.ac.at/about.php).

 In author’s opinion, APIs should be for everybody. **Anybody should be able to use them as they use word processing or spreadsheet software**.
 He supports universal design for APIs and Open Data, and this is exactly why he would like to provide this tutorial.
 Corresponding to (or extending) the movement of the [FAIR (Findable, Accessible, Interoperable, Reusable) data principles](https://www.go-fair.org/fair-principles/), the tutorial also attempts to promote **data reuse by non-techie researchers**.
-If you are interested in this subject of APIs and universal design (called **Easy Data**), you can learn more about it in [my academic article](http://www.inderscience.com/info/inarticle.php?artid=93644).
+If you are interested in this subject of APIs and universal design (called **Easy Data**), you can learn more about it in [his academic article](http://www.inderscience.com/info/inarticle.php?artid=93644).

 ## Useful APIs
 Here is a short list of APIs that would increase the potential of your research.
 After this tutorial, you may want to try a few of them to continue your experiment with APIs.
 Then, you will understand how lucky we are to have such a wealth of data freely available.